rapid7/insightconnect-workflows/workflows/Purge_Office_365_Emails_with_Slack/help.md

 ### Usage

 This workflow uses the Chat Ops Slack connection to listen for key messages.
-When the Slack command triggers this workflow, it will open a compliance search in Office 365 and optionally delete messages
+When the Slack command triggers this workflow, it will open a compliance search in Office 365 and optionally delete messages.

 To trigger this workflow, send a direct message to Rapid7 InsightConnect from Slack like the following: